 - An internal fault within the ABS hydraulic module is the most common cause.
 In addition to disabling the DBC system, it can also affect both DSC and ABS systems.
 As this fault is quite frequent, many specialists can repair the module.
 This is a cheaper option than buying a new one and more reliable than installing a used module.

-- A battery that is going bad and does not hold the charge can cause all sorts of electrical issues.
-In such a scenario, brake systems like DBC and DBS are first to be affected.
+- A battery that is going bad and does not hold the charge can cause electrical issues.
+In such a scenario, brake systems like DBC and DBS are the first to be affected.
 Checking the voltage on the battery terminals will reveal its condition.
-It is a good idea to check the battery terminal for dirt or corrosion, which can have the same effect as a bad battery.
+It is good to check the battery terminal for dirt or corrosion, which can have the same effect as a bad battery.

 - Much like a bad battery, a dying alternator can cause various electrical systems to act unusually.
 DBC and DSC are very sensitive when it comes to voltage, so they are easily affected.

 - Steering angle sensor.
 A piece of important information for this system is the steering wheel's angle, as it needs to know if the car is turning or going straight.
 A steering angle sensor provides this data, and if it fails, the DBC system will go off.
 The wheel misalignment, in some cases, can have the same effect.

 - A faulty wheel speed sensor will bring down all brake assist-related systems, as they all need information about wheel speed.
 In practice, rear sensors are more likely to fail.
 Before replacing the sensor, check the wiring and the connector itself.
 Lastly, after removing the sensor, check it for damage in the frontal area.
 If there are any scuff marks, the ring is either rusted or bent out of shape.
 Such a ring must be replaced, as it will damage the new sensor.